BLCM/BLCMods/Pre Sequel Mods/Astor/Gears Improvement/Weapons Improvement/Shotgun Improvement/ReadMe.md

 - __*Moonscaper* with Grenade Damage:__ Replace the *Rocket Damage* by *Grenade Damage*, on this way the damage can be increased by Character Skill.

+- __*Wombat* No Self-Damage:__ Made the grenades not inflicting self-damage to fixes the issue of where the delayed explosion would (repeatedly) put you down.

 * * * * *

 ## Acknowledgement